AplosAnalytics/docs.aplosanalytics.com/docs/api/security/overview.md

 JWTs offer a robust way to handle authorization and information exchange on the web and even some IoT applications, making them a valuable tool in modern API authentication landscapes.

+## Next Steps
+Now that you have a general idea of "what" a JWT is, you'll gain a better understanding by seeing it in action.
+Let's move on working with JWTs in our system by diving deeper into JWTs with Amazon Cognito.